 • Author and speaker with over 10 million books sold • founder of the Arizona Center for Integrative Medicine •

-In 1965 I drove a motorcycle from Paris to Morocco, visiting museums and ancient sites along the way.
+In 1965 I drove a motorcycle from Paris to Morocco, visiting museums and interesting sites along the way.
 After returning to the US, I settled in Washington D.C. and in the late 60's my art career took off.
 My limited edition silk-screen prints, etchings, stone lithographs, and paintings, were sold in galleries around the country.
 In 1970 I drove 8000 miles touring Europe on another motorcycle.

 With success came a 3-story row house overlooking D.C., which I bought in 1975 and spent 3 years having renovated.
-It had a huge studio, sauna, shower for 4, and a third floor bathtub beside a 6 x 7 foot window that overlooked D.C.
+It had a huge sky-lit studio, sauna, shower for 4, and a third floor bathtub beside a 6 x 7 foot window that overlooked D.C.

 My first wife, Kathleen, and her daughter Hope and I moved to northern California in 1985.
 The marriage didn’t last, but Hope and I adopted each other when she turned 21.
 I continued silk-screening until the chemicals poisoned me.